ghostwriternr/minimal-mistakes/_posts/2015-06-08-limns-of-a-beautiful-time.markdown

 Of the unrelenting summer sun, their bond none shall burst.

 Inextricably intricate as they were, day after day,
 They grew closer.
-With Ron yodelling serenades
+With Ron yodeling serenades
 Night in and out, the captivated lass over the archway,
 They sung a ravish love song, as a tremulous cadence parades.